hytechclub/web-201/SimpleNodeWebServer/README.md

 # Simple Node Web Server
-This lesson shows how to use Node to create a simple web server.
+This lesson shows how to use Node.js to create a simple web server.

 #### Resources
 - https://nodejs.org/en/docs/guides/getting-started-guide/